-- 7.1 The board of an institution shall be of sufficient size and expertise to oversee adequately the operations of the institution and shall have a minimum of five directors. - 7.2 The majority of the board shall be independent non-executive directors (this may include the Chairman).
-However in the case of institutions that are subsidiaries of groups the majority of the board may also be composed of group directors or a combination of group directors and independent non-executive directors, provided that in all cases the subsidiary institution shall have at least two independent non-executive directors or such greater number as is required by the Central Bank.
+- 7.1 The board of a credit institution shall be of sufficient size and expertise to oversee adequately the operations of the credit institution and shall have a minimum of five directors. - 7.2 The majority of the board shall be independent non-executive directors (this may include the Chairman).
+However in the case of credit institutions that are subsidiaries of groups the majority of the board may also be composed of group directors or a combination of group directors and independent non-executive directors, provided that in all cases the subsidiary credit institution shall have at least two independent non-executive directors or such greater number as is required by the Central Bank.
 Group directors shall act critically and independently so as to exercise objective and independent judgement. - 7.3 The board shall satisfy itself as to a director's independence prior to his or her appointment and shall document how it has satisfied itself in this regard. - 7.4 Board members shall attend each board meeting unless they are unable to attend due to circumstances beyond their control (for example, due to illness) and their attendance and eligibility to vote at each meeting shall be evidenced in the minutes of each meeting. - 7.5 Directors should attend each board meeting in person wherever possible.
-However, due to the location of some directors, physical presence may not always be possible, in which case videoconferencing or teleconferencing is permissible. - 7.6 An institution shall ensure a majority of its directors are reasonably available to the Central Bank at short notice, if so required. - 7.7 Each member of the board shall have sufficient time to devote to the role of director and associated responsibilities.
+However, due to the location of some directors, physical presence may not always be possible, in which case videoconferencing or teleconferencing is permissible. - 7.6 A credit institution shall ensure a majority of its directors are reasonably available to the Central Bank at short notice, if so required. - 7.7 Each member of the board shall have sufficient time to devote to the role of director and associated responsibilities.
 The board shall indicate a time commitment expected from directors in letters of appointment.

-7.8 The number of directorships held by directors of institutions shall be limited.
-The Central Bank requires that the number of directorships of institutions held by a director shall not exceed five and this shall include directorships of credit institutions and insurance undertakings and reinsurance undertakings authorised outside of the State.
+The number of directorships held by directors of credit institutions shall be limited.
+The Central Bank requires that the number of financial directorships (i.e. directorships of credit institutions and insurance undertakings) held by a director of a credit institution shall not exceed five and this shall include financial directorships of institutions authorised outside of the State.
 This restriction does not apply to other directorships held within the same group.
-The Central Bank considers that an individual holding more than five directorships of institutions creates a rebuttable presumption that the director has insufficient time available to fulfil his or her role and functions as a director of an institution.
+The Central Bank considers that an individual holding more than five financial directorships creates a rebuttable presumption that the director has insufficient time available to fulfil his or her role and functions as a director of a credit institution.

-However, the nature of the directorships and the time commitments required are also factors, hence five or fewer directorships of institutions may also indicate a possible constraint on the ability of a director to comply.
-Where it is proposed that a director of an institution holds more than five directorships of institutions, the institution shall satisfy itself as to whether this is appropriate and seek the prior approval of the Central Bank.
-The institution shall also provide the Central Bank with a detailed rationale, together with supporting documentation, as to why it considers the number of directorships does not constitute an inordinate constraint on their time.
-Factors covered in such a submission shall include the degree to which the directorships held are with respect to companies actively trading, the degree of complexity of the operation of such companies and whether such companies are part of a group.
+However, the nature of the directorships and the time commitments required are also factors, hence five or fewer financial directorships may also indicate a possible constraint on the ability of a director to comply.
+Where it is proposed that a director of a credit institution holds more than five financial directorships, the credit institution shall satisfy itself as to whether this is appropriate and seek the prior approval of the Central Bank.
+The credit institution shall also provide the Central Bank with a detailed rationale, together with supporting documentation, as to why it considers the number of financial directorships does not constitute an inordinate constraint on their time.
+Factors covered in such a submission shall include the degree to which the financial directorships held are with respect to companies actively trading, the degree of complexity of the operation of such companies and whether such companies are part of a group.